 - Merlot – A robust Merlot with chocolate and fruit flavors.

-I ended up with a bottle of the Troglodyte Rosato and a bottle of Scriptorium Riesling which was Mark’s pick.
-Although I preferred the richer taste of the Troglodyte Rosso, I felt the Rosato was a better choice for sharing with Mark.
+I ended up with a bottle of the Troglodyte Rosato and a bottle of Scriptorium Riesling which was my husbands pick.
+Although I preferred the richer taste of the Troglodyte Rosso, I felt the Rosato was a better choice for sharing with my husband.
 He prefers semi sweet whites or light bodied reds while I enjoy a more robust red and bone dry whites.
-We are always opposites in everything we do.
+The ability to compromise is one of the reasons we have stayed married for 30 years.

 Our intention was to simply do a tasting and select a bottle to take home.
 Madi suggested that we might want to take a Tour of the 31,000 square foot facility.
 We were eager to do so.
 This place seemed to have a lot of mysteries to address.
 We felt a bit like Willy Wonka as we got on an elevator from the Tasting Room to the lower level.
 Not really sure what we were getting ourselves into.